stefanprodan/k8s-prom-hpa/README.md

   Normal  SuccessfulRescale  5m    horizontal-pod-autoscaler  New size: 3; reason: pods metric http_requests above target Normal  SuccessfulRescale  21s   horizontal-pod-autoscaler  New size: 2; reason: All metrics below target
 ```

+You may noticed that the autoscaler doesn't react immediately to usage spikes.
+By default the metrics sync happens once every 30 seconds and scale up/down can
+only happen if there was no rescaling within the last 3-5 minutes.
+This way the HPA prevents rapid execution of conflicting decisions and gives time for the
+Cluster Autoscaler to kick in.